Adriana Briscoe: Research, career, and service

 Briscoe's research career has been largely distinguished by her studies on the evolution of vision in butterflies.
 She is particularly well known for the discovery of new opsins, her application of functional approaches for the study of light-sensitive pigments which lead to color vision, and her study of the links between genetic expression of these proteins and functional behavior.
 Her investigations have been largely situated in the field of molecular evolution.

 Since her time as a graduate student at Harvard University, Briscoe has been involved with the discovery of opsins which are key in butterfly vision alongside studying the expression levels of these photoreceptors as a function of functional butterfly behavior.
 Her studies have also sought to elucidate the role and emergence of double gene duplication events in opsin protein expression as a function of environmental stimuli.
 Such double duplication events have been hypothesized to play a key role in the evolution of color vision in primates, including humans.
 As Briscoe herself has addressed, gene duplication and mutation events in opsins more broadly account for a large fraction of genetic changes associated with human retinal diseases, including retinitis pigmentosa.
 She now works at University of California, Irvine as a Professor in the Department of Ecology and Evolutionary Biology.
+Professor Briscoe promotes intellectual inquiry and curiosity.
+For example, in her insect ecophysiology class of Spring 2026, she invited Indigenous artist Merced Maldonado as a guest lecturer.
+Maldonado explained the process of how silkmoth cocoons are used to make garments and shed light on their used within an indigenous culture, the Pascua Yaqui Tribe.